 Another glyphosate tale is that it’s antibiotic activity means that it is a threat to human gut bacteria, or soil health.
 That also seems unlikely.
 When applied to soils in field experiments, impacts on soil microbiological communities appear to be limited.
 By the way, naturally-occurring compounds such as tannins released from decaying conifers also have antibiotic activity.
 By contrast, copper sulfate – a fungicide widely used in organic vegetable production – is very toxic to soil microorganisms and fatal to bees and aquatic invertebrates.
 Application of copper sulfate fungicides poses a long-term threat to health of farm workers:

 You can find all sorts of nonsensical stuff online about the supposed harmful effects of glyphosate on wildlife or the environment.
 For example, there are the wild claims that glyphosate must be responsible for the antlered female deer found in New Brunswick – it seems not to have occurred to folks to ask about the frequency of antlered does in other parts of North America.
 They might be surprised to learn that as many as 1 in 900 female white-tailed deer may have antlers.
 Then there are the claims about impacts on salmon or endocrine disruption – claims that ignore the limited areas being treated, the concentration of glyphosate in the sprays, and the half-life of the glyphosate molecule.
 And, no, there isn’t much evidence that glyphosate harms bees either.
-The risk of these impacts seems very low, and evidence of harm is lacking.
-But still, raging against Monsanto et al does give the retired and the insufficiently occupied something to do.
+The risk of these impacts seems very low, and evidence of harm in real-world scenarios is lacking.